Meiyan-Zheng/meiyanblog/_posts/2023-07-24-ocp-scc-deployment.md

 ---
 layout: post
-title: How to enable NET_ADMIN permission to a pod?
+title: How to enable NET_ADMIN permission to a deployment?
 ---

-## If you're using deployment

 1. Create a custom scc `my-scc`:
 ```